kleberbaum/kleberbaum/stories.md

 My existence mirrors a stray pointer in corrupted assembly, a lone daemon disconnected from the system.
 A doomed process destined to crash?

 And then she appears—Emily.
 Like a glitch in the matrix, a rogue element within the monotone symphony.
 Her bright, chaotic energy sparks against the spectral indifference of the city.
-Her existence becomes a thrilling deviance within my scripted narrative.
+Her existence becomes a thrilling break within my scripted narrative.

 ## old
 The F train shrieks through lightless tunnels, a metal banshee slithering beneath Manhattan’s icy facade.
 Fluorescent light flickers hypnotically across blank faces.
 A pop song bleats tinnily from the headphones of a Walkman.